-- Get Turkish liras – If you don’t have Turkish liras on you, use one of the many ATMs in the airport to withdraw some cash money.
+- Get Turkish Liras – If you don’t have Turkish liras on you, use one of the many ATMs in the airport to withdraw some cash money.
 None of the transportation options mentioned below will accept credit cards, foreign currencies or big Turkish lira notes.
 Make sure you have some 5, 10, 20 or maximum 50 notes handy.
 Also, check out our Istanbul money strategy.

-- Hotel address – Make sure that you write down or print out the exact address of your hotel and the telephone number.
+- Hotel Address – Make sure that you write down or print out the exact address of your hotel, together with its telephone number.
 Istanbul is a huge city with an uncountable amount of (small) hotels.
-Taxi drivers don’t know them all by heart.
-So, if he doesn’t, just hand him the piece of paper.
-It’s not unusual for taxi drivers to ask for directions at traffic lights or calling the hotel, he’ll get you there.
+Even locals don’t know them all by heart.
+So, if you need help, just hand over the piece of paper.
+It’s not unusual for taxi drivers to ask for directions at traffic lights or call the hotel.
+Don’t worry, he’ll get you there.

-- Taxi – Taking a taxi to your hotel is the most common used and most convenient option.
-If you’re travelling with a party of three or more, it’s even as cheap or expensive as the shuttle services.
+Taking a taxi to your hotel is the most common used and most convenient option.
+If you’re travelling with a party of four, it’s even as cheap or expensive as the shuttle services.
 Just walk out of the airport – disregard the hustlers inside the airport trying to give you a ride – and you’ll see the official taxis nicely lined up.
-In about half an hour (without traffic jams) he’ll take to Sultanahmet for about 32 TL, a ride to Taksim will take a few minutes more and will set you back for 40 TL and a few minutes more.
+In about half an hour (without traffic jams) he’ll take you to Sultanahmet for about 40 TL, a ride to Taksim will take a few minutes more and will set you back for 50 TL.
+Always check this page for the latest cab fees.

-- Public Transportation – You can also use public transportation to reach your hotel.
-There is of course a reason I put this last in the list.
+You can also use public transportation to reach your hotel.
+There is of course a reason I put this almost last in the list.
 Although a little bit cheaper, it is rather adventurous.
-For starters, you’ll have to change vehicles/lines (and take plenty of stairs) a few times, and the operating hours are only between 6 a.m. and midnight.
+For starters, you’ll have to change vehicles/lines (and take plenty of stairs) a few times, and the operating hours are only between 6 am and midnight.
 So only read on if you are travelling light.